How to get your HGV licence

 HGV against a blue sky with some cloud

 Once you've completed the forms, send them to the DVLA.
-There’s no application fee for the provisional HGV licence.
+There’s no application fee for the provisional HGV licence, but your GP may charge you to complete form D4.

 How long does it take to get a provisional HGV licence?